Ximaz/corth/README.md

 ## Documentation

 ### Arithmetics
-- Any number : push the number onto the stack.
+- Any number : pushes the number onto the stack.
 ```
 a = 69
 push(stack, a)